burakulas/lcsplit/README.txt

    .
 Ubuntu 16.04, 17.10
    .
 Fedora

-When used you may want to refer the script by giving its GitHub address as the reference.
+When used you may want to refer the script by giving its GitHub address as the reference: https://github.com/burakulas/lcsplit

 For comments and further questions: bulash@gmail.com